 Adhering to the roadmap, Blue Brain’s data-driven research approach is carried out through key deliverables and special mission projects, each led by a Project Manager, a Science Lead and a Computing/Engineering Lead who together coordinate cross-disciplinary teams.

 Within Blue Brain, decisions are taken, progress monitored, risks managed and information shared through a set of teams and meetings operating across three levels: strategic, managerial and tactical.

 At a strategic level, the overall Blue Brain direction is decided and strategic objectives defined by the BBP Leadership Team.
 At a managerial level, strategic objectives are rolled out and led as tactical plans and at a practical level, plans are executed and routine activities and decisions are managed accordingly.

 Blue Brain’s strategic management is provided by the Leadership Team, which consists of the three Divisional Directors (Henry Markram, Felix Schürmann and Adriana Salvatore).

-Responsibilities include; setting the direction for Blue Brain, translating Blue Brain’s vision into high level planning, approving and guiding tracks and projects, making final decisions on budget, hiring and resources allocation, identifying and managing risks and monitoring progress and performance.
+Responsibilities include; setting the direction for Blue Brain, translating Blue Brain’s vision into high level planning, approving and guiding key deliverables and special missions, making final decisions on budget, hiring and resources allocation, identifying and managing risks and monitoring progress and performance.
 The decisions of the Leadership Team are taken when unanimous consent is reached and are recorded in the minutes of the weekly meeting.

 The Section Managers team includes all Blue Brain managers and directors with the purpose to facilitate integration and collaboration among the different research disciplines.
 Meeting once a month, its mandate includes sharing of information and experience on people management, making recommendations to the Leadership Team on processes and systems and, mutual support in identifying needs and building competencies.